-When an employee transitions from Providence College for any reason, he/she must return any College property in his/her possession such as College Identification, office and desk keys, library books, computers, portable phones, credit cards, parking tags, leased automobiles, etc. The human resources representative and the supervisor will assist the employee in making sure all property is returned.
+When an employee transitions from Providence College for any reason, he/she must return any College property in his/her possession such as College identification, office and desk keys, library books, computers, mobile devices, credit cards, electronics, parking tags, leased automobiles, etc. The human resources representative and the supervisor will assist the employee in making sure all property is returned.